Rolias/trello-helper/src/CONTRIBUTING.md

 Before you submit your Pull Request (PR) consider the following guidelines:

-1. Fork the trello-helper repo.
+1. Fork the trello-helper repository.
 1. Make your changes in a new git branch:
   `git checkout -b my-fix-branch master`
 1. Create your patch, including appropriate test cases.
 1. Run the unit test suite.
 See the section below on [#testing].
 You don't have to run the integration tests.
 1. Commit your changes using a descriptive commit message.
 `git commit -a`
 Note: the optional commit -a command line option will automatically "add" and "rm" edited files.
 1. Push your branch to GitHub:
 `git push origin my-fix-branch`
-1. In GitHub, send a pull request to trello-heper:master.
+1. In GitHub, send a pull request to trello-helper:master.

 ## Testing